-If the knocked out tooth is a permanent (adult) tooth, your dentist may be able to replant the tooth.
-You must act quickly.
-If the tooth is completely knocked out, rinse it with water but DO NOT scrub it, and try to place it back into the opening.
-To avoid damage to the ligaments on the root surface, hold the tooth by the crown (top), not the root.
+Act quickly, if you’ve knocked out a permanent (adult) tooth because your dentist may be able to replant it.
+If it’s completely knocked out, rinse it with water, but don’t scrub it, and try to place it back into the opening.
+Hold the tooth by the crown (top), not the root to avoid damage to the ligaments on the root surface.
 The sooner the tooth is replaced, the greater the likelihood it will reattach successfully.

-See your dentist immediately.
-If you cannot put the tooth back into its opening store the tooth in the mouth next to the cheek.
-If the tooth might be swallowed, store the tooth in a container of cold milk.
+Store the tooth in the mouth next to the cheek, if you can’t put the tooth back into its opening.
+If you think you might swallow the tooth store the tooth in a container of cold milk.
 If you see bleeding from the opening, rinse the mouth out with water.
 Place a wad of tissue or gauze on the opening and bite down on the gauze.
 The pressure applied will usually stop the bleeding.

-With proper emergency action, a knocked out tooth can be successfully replanted and last for years.
-It is important to see a dentist as soon as possible after the tooth is knocked out.
-Quick action will increase the likelihood of saving the tooth.
+With proper action, a knocked out tooth can be successfully replanted and last for years.

-Gently try to remove the object with dental floss.
-If you cannot remove the object, see your dentist.
-Do not try to remove the object with a sharp or pointed instrument as these items could cut your gums or scratch the tooth's surface.
+Try to remove the object gently with dental floss.
+See your dentist, if you can’t remove the object.
+Don’t try to remove the object with a sharp or pointed instrument because you could cut your gums or scratch the tooth’s surface.